Fxfey/skeleton-theme/README.md

 5. Reset on Successful Login:

     If the user logs in successfully, the failed login attempt counter for their IP address is reset.

+### Roles

+The Roles class pure purpose is to remove some bloat which is not required when developing simple sites.
+In this case we remove `comments` & `tools` from the Editor role - this is because as a client their only worry should be the content.